Signs & Symptoms of Lung Cancer

 - Horner syndrome, which is a combination of symptoms caused by a disturbance in the nerve pathway that runs from the brain to the face and eye on one side of the body.
 Typically, Horner syndrome results in drooping or weakness of one eyelid, decreased pupil size, and reduced or absent sweating on the affected side of the face.

-- Paraneoplastic syndromes.
-These are rare disorders triggered by substances produced and secreted by the tumor.
+- Paraneoplastic syndromes are rare disorders triggered by substances produced and secreted by the tumor.
 These hormone-like substances affect distant tissues and organs, even though the cancer itself has not spread to those same areas.
 Some common paraneoplastic syndromes associated with lung cancer are:

 - SIADH (syndrome of inappropriate antidiuretic hormone)